-I’ve been doing alot of video for people lately.
+I’ve been focusing on video stories lately.
 I wish that there were not so many new things to learn and I could just rest easy but alas, things keep changing!
 Damn you web.
 In this post I am going to focus on embedding a video inside a WordPress page.

-Two of the most popular hosting platforms today are YouTube and Vimeo and they’re both great options for hosting but there are some big differences when it comes to each one and it’s important to know project goals before you choose a platform because that will guide you to YOUR right answer.
+The two most popular hosting platforms today are YouTube and Vimeo.
+They’re both great, but there are some big differences between them, and it’s important to know project goals before you choose a platform because that will guide you to YOUR right answer.
 You can read about it in one of my previous blog posts.

 Embed code looks like this:

 <iframe src=”https://player.vimeo.com/video/240430057?title=0&byline=0&portrait=0″ width=”1280″ height=”720″ frameborder=”0″ webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 To get the embed code in vimeo:

 A. Click on share in your video and you will see options pop up